TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Plugin.rst

          this will provide an acceptable default display from the plugin, but should ideally be cleared and moved to an external stylesheet.

-         This value is for all plugins read by the PageGenerator script when making the header of the document.
+         This value is read by the :php:`Frontend/RequestHandler` script when collecting the CSS for the document to be rendered.

-         This is e.g. used by *css_styled_content* and *indexed_search*.
-Their
-         default styles can be removed with::
+         This is e.g. used by *frontend* and *indexed_search*.
+Their default styles can be removed with::

-            plugin.tx_cssstyledcontent._CSS_DEFAULT_STYLE >
+            plugin.tx_frontend._CSS_DEFAULT_STYLE >
             plugin.tx_indexedsearch._CSS_DEFAULT_STYLE >

          However, you will then have to define according styles yourself.